-"Declare that an emergency exists in the municipality or in any part thereof and may take such action and make such orders as he or she considers necessary and are not contrary to law to implement the emergency plan of the municipality and to protect property and the health, safety and welfare of the inhabitants of the emergency area."
+"Declare that an emergency exists in the municipality or in any part thereof and may take such action and make such orders as he or she considers necessary and are not contrary to law to implement the Emergency Response Plan of the municipality and to protect property and the health, safety and welfare of the inhabitants of the emergency area."

-Pursuant to the Act, the Mayor of Markham has the responsibility for declaring and terminating an emergenc, and notifying the Minister of Community Safety and Correctional Services of these actions through Emergency Management Ontario.
+Pursuant to the Act, the Mayor of Markham has the responsibility for declaring and terminating an emergency and notifying the Minister of Community Safety and Correctional Services of these actions through Office of the Fire Marshall and Emergency Management.
 In addition to this role, the Mayor also has the role as: